Don’t let the multi-million-dollar marketing budgets of giants like Amazon and Walmart discourage you:

 While shoppers are expected to turn out in record numbers during the 2023 holiday season, many of those will be actively looking for deals.
 This can make it difficult for smaller or mid-sized businesses operating on tighter profit margins with less leeway for discounts.

 But you don’t need to slash prices by dramatic percentages to grab customers’ attention.
-Special offers like free gifts, giveaways, and promotions are just as effective in drawing customers to your site (and increasing the likelihood of their final conversion).
+Special incentives like free gifts, giveaways, and promotions are just as effective at drawing customers to your site (and increasing the likelihood of their final conversion).

 Some offers to consider: